ajimoti/roles-and-permissions/README.md

 - A `Admin` can `edit products` and `buy products` (inherits the `customer` permissions).
 - A `SuperAdmin` can `delete products`, `edit products` and `buy products` (inherits both `Admin` and `Customer` permissions).

 It is important that the roles in the `permissions()` method appear in the same order they are declared as constants.
-If not an `Tarzancodes\RolesAndPermissions\Exceptions\InvalidRoleHierarchyException` exception will be thrown.
+If not an `Ajimoti\RolesAndPermissions\Exceptions\InvalidRoleHierarchyException` exception will be thrown.
 You can checkout the [exception section](https://blah.com) for better understanding.

 ### Getting other roles
 There are times you want to get the lower or higher roles of a selected role.
 Explained below is how to achieve this: